 The project is open to new ideas with the aim of getting to complete circular economy model for Typha weed.

-Nearly 3 billion people continue to be negatively impacted by the reliance on traditional biomass and coal for cooking and heating which puts a tremendous cost to productivity, health and the environment.
+Nearly 3 billion people continue to be negatively impacted by the reliance on traditional biomass and coal for cooking and heating which puts a tremendous cost on productivity, health and the environment.

 Competing land use and lack of feed